ChunjingXiao/TwitterPopularity/README.md

+This is the implementation for our paper: Time sensitivity-based popularity prediction for online promotion on Twitter (Information Sciences, 2020).  https://www.sciencedirect.com/science/article/pii/S0020025520302371

+This is an extended Latent Factor Model that can predict popularity values of tweets on Twitter when they are published at various times.
+The data includes Twitter user profiles and tweet information (tweetID, Text, published time, userID, retweetNumber).

 # TwitterPopularity

 These are the code and data for our extended Latent Factor Model (LFM), which aims to predict a series of popularity values of a post when it is published in different times on Twitter.
 The codes are tested under win7+python2.7.